cjerdonek/arugula/README.md

 To develop the source code locally, clone this repository.

-Then from the repository root, create a virtual environment--
+Then create a virtual environment by running the following from the repository root:

     $ pyvenv .
     $ source bin/activate

-Then install the source code in develop mode--
+Then install the source code in develop mode:

     $ pip install -e .